-Corporate environmental responsibility is integral to producing world class products.
-Suppliers shall identify the environmental impacts and minimize adverse effects on the community, environment and natural resources within their manufacturing operations, while safeguarding the health and safety of the public.
-Recognized management systems such as ISO 14001 and the Eco Management and Audit System (EMAS) were used as references in preparing the Code and may be a useful source of additional information.
-The environmental standards are:
+Across all business functions, Suppliers recognize that corporate environmental responsibility is integral to producing world class products.
+Suppliers shall identify the environmental impacts and minimize adverse effects on the community, environment, and natural resources, while safeguarding the health and safety of the public.

+The environmental standards are as follows: